SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 # Definitions

 The document makes use of the following terms:

+Host:
+: Refers to an endpoint that is connected to a network (called, client) or to a server that delivers a service to a client.

 Per-Flow Metadata:
 : Refers to metadata that doesn't change often during the lifetime